 The following checks in Section 2.2 can be done in the field.
-When a repair is indicated as a result of these checks, send the pump unit to your nearest authorised Hidrostal service station.
+When a repair is indicated as a result of these checks, send the pump unit to your nearest authorized Hidrostal service station.

 When disconnecting the power cable at the control panel, take care that the cable ends CANNOT come in contact with water.
-Replace the plastic cable-end originally shipped with the pump - (or if these are no longer available, wrap the cable ends inside a plastic bag, and seal with tape) for water-tightness during handling and shipping
+Replace the plastic-cable-end originally shipped with the pump - - (or if these are no longer available, wrap the cable ends inside a plastic bag, and seal with tape) for water-tightness during handling and shipping.

-2.1.1 Cooling Types
+2.1.1 COOLING TYPES

 HIDROSTAL submersible motors must be operated submerged in the liquid for continuous duty.

-(Second digit of motor code gives the cooling type, see section 1.4).
+(Second digit of motor code gives the cooling type, see Section 1.4)

-SUBMERSIBLE COOLING - CODE "N"
+SUBMERSIBLE COOLING - Code "N"